bsantanna/docker-images/images/daemon/README.md

 ### Description
 This Docker image uses [samba](https://packages.ubuntu.com/xenial/samba) package.
 This is a base-image that uses [Samba](https://www.samba.org) to serve files in a Windows Network.
-Configuration and examples can be found in image [README file](smb/).

 ---